 I also have experience working creatively.
 Sometimes words are difficult and we can bring art materials into the therapy room if you would be interested in working in this way- just ask me when you arrange your appointment.
 I did a fine art degree before I trained as a counsellor and have completed further training in working creatively in counselling since I qualified as a therapist.

 Ultimately, I set out to offer a safe and understanding environment where I will support you to take your time to explore and untangle the sources of confusion and pain in your life.
 We can have as many or as few sessions as you wish- you decide.

-I work from both an independent and informal location in central Headingley (‘Headingley Enterprise and Arts’ or ‘Heart’ as it is known locally) and from practices in the City Centre on Great George Street and Queen Street.
-The city centre locations are close to Millennium Square (Great George Street) and the train station (Queen Street) and are accessible by most bus routes running through central Leeds.
+I work from both an independent and informal location in central Headingley (‘Headingley Enterprise and Arts’ or ‘Heart’ as it is known locally) and from a practice in the City Centre on Queen Street.
+The city centre location is close to the train station and is accessible by most bus routes running through central Leeds.